novak-99/cpplex/README.md

 Other functions, including discrete transforms and discrete entropy functions, will require complex sequences as input.

-Complex sequences are currently supported in cpplex by using the ```cpp std::vector<Complex>``` datatype, but they will be later swapped out for a vectorized cpplex vector type.
+Complex sequences are currently supported in cpplex by using the ```std::vector<Complex>``` datatype, but they will be later swapped out for a vectorized cpplex vector type.

 And so, complex sequences can be implemented in cpplex as such: